An Old-Time Nightmare: Plot

 According to reviews in 1911 trade publications, the film began with scenes of a group of boys fishing by a pond in a wooded area known as "Boyland".
 One of the youngsters brought with him a large serving of pie, which another boy named Tommy steals and runs away from the group.
 Once he outruns the other boys, Tommy shares the pie with his friend who accompanied him.
 The pair are tired from running and now do not feel well after devouring the stolen treat, so they lie down next to a big tree and fall asleep.
 Tommy begins to dream.
 In a bizarre nightmare he sees himself stealing again, but this time in "Birdland".
 He is a thief who climbs a tree and robs a bird's nest of its eggs.
 After taking the eggs, Tommy climbs down and then argues in his dream with his friend.
 The boys disagree about how to share the eggs, so they leave one another.

 Later in his dream, as he walks alone across a cornfield, Tommy is confronted by a huge sparrow that is even larger in size than the boy.
-The bird accuses him for egg theft and calls a equally large police bird, who arrests Tommy and "jails" him in a large bird cage.
+The bird accuses him for egg theft and calls an equally large police bird, who arrests Tommy and "jails" him in a large bird cage.
 A trial before Judge Eagle is then convened to try the boy for his crime.
 Other human-sized birds assemble in the forest to act as jurors and witnesses in the outdoor court.
 After the jury quickly finds Tommy guilty, the judge sentences him to be beheaded.
 A flock of birds now forms a "death march" to escort the condemned boy to the chopping block, where the Crow, Birdland's executioner, is holding a large axe.
 There, Tommy is forced to place his head on the block, but just before the Crow strikes the fatal blow, Tommy awakens.
 He finds himself back in the reality of Boyland.
 His friend is awake too, and says he is hungry again after eating the pie.
 He suggests that they should find a bird's nest and take some eggs.
 Tommy refuses.
 Having gained a new perspective from his nightmare, he vows never again to steal from a nest.